basecamp/kamal-site/_docs/configuration.md

       - jobs
 ```

-Now run `kamal accessory start mysql` to start the MySQL server on 1.1.1.3.
+Now run `kamal accessory boot mysql` to start the MySQL server on 1.1.1.3.
 See `kamal accessory` for all the commands possible.

 Accessory images must be public or tagged in your private registry.